vishwassingh45/Basic-DSA/Recursion/Array_using_recursion/README.md

 7. Print the sum of all even elements in an array.
 8. Reverse the array.
 9. Check if the array is sorted or not.
 10. Find the first occurrence of an array.
+11. Find the Last occurrence of an array.

 ```